evandotsh/minitalk/README.md

 ## Implementation
 The goal of this project is to create a client-server communication pair that uses UNIX signals to communicate between processes.

 In my implementation, the client first checks if the message is valid and the correct number of arguments are passed.
-Then, for each character, it sends each bit one by one, using `SIGUSR1` to represent a `0` and `SIGUSR2` to represent a `1`.
-The server is waiting for a `SIGUSR1` signal to acknowledge that it received and processed the bit before moving on to the next bit.
+Then, for each character, it sends each bit one by one, using `SIGUSR1` to represent a `0` and `SIGUSR2` to represent a `1` it then waits for a `SIGUSR1` signal back to acknowledge that it received and processed the bit before moving on to the next bit.

 In the server implementation, each bit is received one by one as either `SIGUSR1` or `SIGUSR2` signal.
 The bits are processed in order to recreate the character and add it to the buffer.
-Once the null character `\0` is reached, the server prints the buffer, and then sends a `SIGUSR2` signal back to the client, indicating that the message has been fully received and printed on the server side.
+Once the null character `\0` is reached, the server prints the buffer, and then sends a `SIGUSR2` signal back to the client, indicating that the message has been fully received and displayed on the server's side.

 ```
 Example exchange for the letter 'B' (01100010):